-- Launch the Leica FOTOS app
+- ► Launch the Leica FOTOS app

 - Select the camera model

 - Confirm the prompt

 - The camera connects to the mobile device automatically.

 - Should there be more than one known device in the vicinity of the camera, then it will automatically connect to the first device responding.
-A favorite mobile device cannot be specified. - We recommend removing rarely used devices from the list of known devices to prevent unwanted connections. - Disconnect and reconnect if the wrong device was connected.
+A favorite mobile device cannot be specified. - We recommend removing rarely used devices from the list of known devices to prevent unwanted connections. - Disconnect and reconnect if the wrong device was connected. - The camera will deactivate the WLAN setting automatically after a few minutes if the app is exited or not used for some time.
+We do, however, recommend deactivating the WLAN setting manually to optimize battery life.

-SHUTTING OWN THE CONNECTION
+SHUTTING DOWN THE CONNECTION